d9pouces/django-floor/README.md

 Together the third-party tools shipped with djangofloor, there is two major advantages: settings and signals (with websockets!).
 You must use Python 2.7 to play with websockets.
 Otherwise, DjangoFloor is fully compatible with Python 3.2+.

+You can find a more complete documentation here: http://django-floor.readthedocs.org/en/latest/ .

 Installing
 ----------